rajch/soedit-deb/README.md

 # soedit-deb
 APT packaging for the Sanos Text Editor

 The Sanos Text Editor is a simple text-mode application that uses the same key bindings as most GUI text editors.
-It was written my Michael Ringguard.
+It was written by Michael Ringgaard.
 More details can be found [here](http://www.jbox.dk/sanos/editor.htm).

-It has been packaged using autools in an upstream project called [soedit](https://github.com/rajch/soedit).
+It has been packaged using autotools in an upstream project called [soedit](https://github.com/rajch/soedit).

-This project creates an APT package using soedit as the base, also called soedit.
+This project creates an APT package using the soedit project as the base.

 ## Apt Repo
 This GitHub repository also hosts an APT repo via GitHub Pages, signed and maintained by Raj Chaudhuri.
 The repo containes soedit packaged for the 64-bit versions of: